Mar 1, 2023

 )

-MASTURBATION - 1.
+MASTURBATION or MB - 1.
 "To stimulate yourself sexually.
 In other words, to have sex by yourself, with yourself."

 2. "Get sexual gratification through self-stimulation"